 The Barracuda Web Application Firewall uses the client fingerprinting capability to increase security.
-The feature collects information about the browser attributes from all the devices that the client uses during login.
-The client fingerprinting uses the collected information to identify suspicious clients (potential bots) and recognize web scraping attacks more quickly.
+The feature collects information about the browser attributes from all devices that the client uses during login.
+Client fingerprinting uses the collected information to identify suspicious clients (potential bots) and recognize web scraping attacks more quickly.

-For a very long time, the incoming clients into the applications have been identified using IP addresses.
-Apparently, this has had the following significant issues with accuracy.
+For a long time, incoming clients into applications were identified using IP addresses, which resulted in the following issues regarding accuracy:

 - When clients are behind a NAT-ed network, blocking an IP address can block other valid users completely.

 - The same client can jump IP addresses or use proxies to hide their actual location.

 To more accurately identify clients, the Barracuda WAF uses various client fingerprinting techniques to identify a specific client down to the browser.
 This means that, when a client is identified with these techniques, it is at the browser level, and any blocks will affect only the specific client.

 The Barracuda WAF uses a combination of Active and Passive Fingerprinting techniques along with a cloud-based advanced analysis layer (available with the Advanced Bot Protection subscription) to identify clients uniquely.